 Since the team plays in Minneapolis, a twin city to St. Paul, the name “Twins” was a perfect selection when they received the former Washington Senators in 1961.
 Their uniforms have almost always included an arm patch that shows two brothers shaking hands across the river that divides the two cities.

 The Orioles are the descendants of the St. Louis Browns, who moved to Baltimore in 1954.
 Baltimore has used the Orioles nickname for more than a hundred years, dating back to the 19th century when their entry in the National League was the best and most innovative team in baseball.
 They were called the Orioles after the state bird of Maryland.

 Boston Red Sox

 In 1907, Boston owner John Taylor decided to give his team a makeover.
 Prior to that, the Boston team played in white uniforms with blue trim, and were officially without a nickname.
-Newspapers called them the “Americans” to differentiate them from the Boston NL team.
+Newspapers called them the “Americans” to differentiate them from the Boston team in the rival National League.
 Since the NL Braves wore blue, Taylor decided to outfit his team in red.
 Within a few years, their red stockings led to the nickname “Red Sox.”
 Aren’t you glad they did?
 Otherwise Boston fans would be part of “American Nation” today.